bernie-skipole/pi02/README.md

 # README #

-This project is intended to be a web service which will run on a Raspberry pi, and will ultimately control a robotic telescope.
+This project is intended to be a general purpose web service which will run on a Raspberry pi, and act as a basis for future projects.

 The code is developed using the skipole web framework.